php-ru/symfony-docs-ru/session/sessions_directory.rst

 Storing Sessions Elsewhere (e.g. database)
 ------------------------------------------

-Of course, you can store your session data anywhere by using the ``handler_id`` option.
+You can store your session data anywhere by using the ``handler_id`` option.
 See :doc:`/components/http_foundation/session_configuration` for a discussion of session save handlers.
 There are also articles about storing sessions in a :doc:`relational database </doctrine/pdo_session_storage>` or a :doc:`NoSQL database </doctrine/mongodb_session_storage>`.

 .. ready: no
-.. revision: 78289f12401a74a0feede62890e1e9cd0fe12bf5
+.. revision: 84e6684caf5dd0be15bff7bf7ae49598e0d50f5d